Key Tax Considerations for 2026 Charitable Giving

 Qualified Charitable Distributions (QCDs)

 QCDs allow individuals age 70½ or older to transfer funds directly from their IRA to a qualified charity, avoiding the need to report the distribution as taxable income.
-This is one of the most tax-efficient ways to support Seacrest seniors while also satisfying all or part of your annual RMD.
+This remains one of the most tax-efficient ways to support Seacrest seniors while also satisfying all or part of your annual RMD.

 One-Time QCD Option To Fund a Gift that Pays You